bridgecrew-perf4/kata-terraform/docs/exercises.md

     * prevent values greater than 4.
     * output "Input no more than 4." as the error

-* test      :   tf apply    :   Try and input 15 as the file_count, expect => "Input no more than 4." as the result

 ### Acceptance
+* Test :
-* Given i have run terraform apply
+    * $terraform apply
-* When i give it the value of 15 for the variable
+    * provide it with 15
-* I should see that i get the "Input no more than 4." error message.
+    * Get an error : "Input no more than 4." error message.

 ## B) Running it again, preventing changes